 Overactive bladder occurs later in life and is a common condition.
-This is where the bladder has the sensation to void or spasm to void without actually stimulation from a full bladder.
+It involves the sensation to void, or a bladder spasm to void, without stimulation from having a full bladder.
 There is a variety of causes from neurologic to hormonal.

 Non-Obstructive Urinary Retention

 This condition is characterized by the inability to completely empty the bladder that is not the result of blockage of the urinary channel.
 This is usually due to an underlying cause of bladder weakness.
 Individuals will have a weak stream when they urinate.